jhipster/generator-jhipster-nodejs/ROADMAP.md

 As you can see you have to modify only the server generator (i18n and the other for now must be unchanged).

 ## Next Features
-For the next features, refer to to [kanban board](https://github.com/jhipster/generator-jhipster-nodejs/projects/1?fullscreen=true) in order to contribute in the progress issues or to do.

-> The actual goal is to have **the first release (0.0.2)** with these basic features:

-* Blueprint to generate monolitich app with NestJS basic template including, optionally, angular client
-* Swagger support
-* Entity ORM generation for only a database type and in development
-* Preserve liquibase db script orchestration
-* Basic security
-* Maven simple orchestration to run server and/or client part